-The bar of the Hotel du Commerce was open and there was a boulangerie nearby, so we were soon doing what we do best – sitting at our ease in front of large coffees, a jug of hot milk, croissants and a pain aux raisins.
+In town, the bar of the Hotel du Commerce was open and there was a boulangerie nearby, so we were soon doing what we do best – sitting at our ease in front of large coffees, with a jug of hot milk, fresh croissants and a pain aux raisins.

 The stools at the counter were occupied by a row of men intent on their little black coffees.